sivabalan28/RANK-OF-A-MATRIX/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
 ### Step 1:
- import numpy
+Import numpy
 ### Step 2:
-get input from the user
+Get input from the user
 ### Step 3:
 Using the np.linalg.matrix_rank(), we can find the rank of the given matrix.
 ### Step 4:
-print output
+Print output
 ## Program:
 ```python
 #Developed by:sivabalan